 review current job openings and contact your advisor to review your options.

 Workforce Solutions of Greater Dallas's targeted occupations lists eight separate business positions as high-growth areas this year.
-Projections include 46,200 jobs as customer support specialists at an average salary of $16.54 per hour.
+Projections include 46,200 jobs as customer support specialists.

 CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth increase of 24 percent for marketing managers; 21 percent for sales representatives; 21 percent for wholesale and retail buyers; and 19 percent for retail sales supervisors.